- JavaScript 98.5%

 npm run dev

-localhost:5173. hit Sample to load example mods, hit RESOLVE, switch to results for the list or the graph
+Then open http://localhost:5173.
+Use Sample to load example mods, RESOLVE, then switch to results for the list or the graph.

 scripts